copious-world/shm-typed-lru/readme.md

 # Purpose

 This node.js module provides a simple LRU for **fixed sized elements** residing in shared memory.
-It makes the LRU available to more tha one process.
+It makes the LRU available to more than one process.
 This module does not provide all of the communication that might take place between processes sharing an LRU.
 It makes the communication possible and manages the object that they share.
 Please see references to other modules for more features.

 Optionally, this module provides Hopscotch hashing for associating data with LRU indecies.
 If the Hopscotch hashing is used, it is shared between attached processes.
 Modules do not have to communicate about the hashes.
 There is no locking however, so the application needs to provide any necessary locks and signals.